guandi1995/ECE143_project_COVID19/README.md

 - Population density versus average daily increment for each province

 Then, we made a plot that demonstrates the relationship between population size and the average daily increment we just calculate for each province.
 It seems like they do have a positive linear relationship of small population size with low average daily increment and large population size with high average daily increment.
 However, if you classify all provinces into 3 clusters conditioned on the population size with 0-40, 40-80 and over 80, then you can observe some outlier provinces which are circled.
-Those outliers indicate that population size is not the major significant cause, so what makes this happen?
+Those outliers indicate that population size is not the major cause for those provinces, so what makes this happen?
 Our next thought is probably because of the transportation networks that connect those outlier provinces with Hubei Province.

 ![population_vs_avg_increment](https://user-images.githubusercontent.com/53081268/77390636-d155dd80-6d53-11ea-8bc9-e22d6aa97e3d.png)